I am a communication professor, writer, speaker, mentor, and consultant.

 I earned a PhD from the Institute of Communications Research at the University of Illinois and eventually joined the faculty at Calvin College (Grand Rapids, MI), where I am the Arthur H. DeKruyter Chair and a Professor of Communication Arts and Sciences.

-My many books include An Essential Guide to Public Speaking, which is used widely for teaching and mentoring people in the art of public speaking, and Resume 101: A Student and Recent-Grad Guide to Crafting Resumes and Cover Letters that Land Jobs, the leading book on the topic.
+My numerous books include An Essential Guide to Public Speaking, which is used widely for teaching and mentoring people in the art of public speaking, Resume 101: A Student and Recent-Grad Guide to Crafting Resumes and Cover Letters that Land Jobs (the leading book on the topic), and the forthcoming An Essential Guide to Interpersonal Communication.
 My scholarly publications have appeared in several dozen journals.
 I’ve written over a hundred articles for general-interest periodicals.

 I’ve been quoted in many major media, including The Wall Street Journal, Newsweek, U.S. News & World Report, The Los Angeles Times, The New York Times, Fortune, the Chicago Tribune, USA Today, and many other publications.
 I’ve been interviewed by CNN, CBS, NBC, ABC, NPR, and lots of radio and television stations.